dimroc/etl-language-comparison/README.md

 - Performance average after setting GOMAXPROCS: `1m03.593s`
 - Golang's libraries are fantastic but don't have the mature optimizations of other languages (yet).
 - Ended up being the fewest lines of code across all languages, by a lot.
+- Golang is not functional, so don't force functional programming concepts, like map and reduce.

 #### Moments of Joy
 - Handling goroutines with `channel`s and `select`.